wmde/wikidata-wikibase-architecture/systems/WikibaseRepo/01-Introduction_and_Goals.md

 ## Quality Goals

-- Data updates from the repo are available to the client within [10 minutes](https://gerrit.wikimedia.org/r/plugins/gitiles/operations/puppet/+/e3423c8627067a8de8352b9b7f3c59870d9b47c5/modules/icinga/manifests/monitor/wikidata.pp#10).
+- Whenever any data (entity [label](../overview/12-Glossary.md#label), description, [alias](../overview/12-Glossary.md#alias), [statements](../overview/12-Glossary.md#statement) etc.) changes on [WikibaseRepo](../overview/12-Glossary.md#wikibase-repository) (e.g. Wikidata), it becomes available to the connected wiki with [WikibaseClient](../overview/12-Glossary.md#wikibaseclient) within [10 minutes](https://gerrit.wikimedia.org/r/plugins/gitiles/operations/puppet/+/e3423c8627067a8de8352b9b7f3c59870d9b47c5/modules/icinga/manifests/monitor/wikidata.pp#10).
+  For example, if the mayor of Berlin changes and that is updated on Wikidata, the corresponding article that uses the Wikidata item "Mayor of Berlin" on English Wikipedia should have the updated information within 10 minutes.

 ## Stakeholders & Expectations